 The software of Cosmos allows blockchains to transact in an ‘Internet of Blockchains’ with one another, i.e., it enables interoperability between a large number of other networks.

 The profitable tool built on the Cosmos platform is a native token ATOM.
 It jumped at the $8.17 rate instantly after it was launched and depicted its ATH.
 ATOM’s expected yield is 7-11 %.
 Read this guide to know how to stake it in Atomic.

 Tezos is a cryptocurrency that allows making a profit for the new blocks’ baking.
 It’s different from staking in the sense of the reward you give for.

-While staking a coin, you simply are being rewarded for locking it up for a particular time, so the larger stake you have – the higher your passive income.
+While staking a coin, you simply are being rewarded for locking it up for a particular time, so the larger stake you have – the higher your passive income - best crypto to stake.

 In the case of XTZ baking, the rewards are being formed for the bakers who bake new blocks.
 The yearly yield for XTZ baking – 4-7%.

 Read this guide to know how to stake XTZ in Atomic.

 Pundi-X’s value has been fluctuating due to the network’s collaboration with the other PoS companies, and now it is about to bring cryptocurrency payments to retail.
 The NPXS, native token, reached ATH of $0.004055 and a market cap of $363,499,888 in 2018.
 The token raised approx. 38% year-to-date.
 The expected yield for staking is 18.46%.

 IOS started as an ERC-20 token, is a blockchain with fast transaction processing, which was famous among gamers.
 Although, as a part of staking, it’s needed to vote for Node Partners on the IOST main net.
 The process is the same as general, though.
 Users earn rewards for validating and contributing to the computing power for the blockchain’s services.
 IOST’s expected yield is 14.71%.
 It’s up to 100% so far.